 Have you ever had one of those busy, busy days where you wake up and suddenly, before you know it, it's evening and you're getting ready for bed?
 Or an exciting day where time just flew?
 Or a boring day spent lying around on the couch where the time between breakfast and lights out seemed interminable?
 Or an afternoon at work that felt more like an eternity?

-If you have had any of those experiences you will understand where I'm coming from, because in prison you can multiply those feelings by one hundred and come up with a pretty good approximation of the passage of time behind these walls.
-The best way I can describe it is that time here becomes malleable.
+If you have had any of those experiences you will understand where I'm coming from, because in prison you can multiply those feelings times ten and come up with a pretty good approximation of the passage of time behind these walls.
+The best way I can describe it, is that time here becomes malleable.
 Or, as I described it on Justin Paperny's Etika LLC blog, time twists and stretches like taffy.
 So what I do is keep as busy as my old mind and body permit.
 There's work, of course, an involuntary business spent weed wacking.
 But there's also reading and writing and yoga and exercise.
 The more I do, I find, the faster time passes.

 In alcoholics anonymous you learn, as part of your recovery, to live day by day.
 I always sort of scoffed at that idea.
 I like to look out far ahead into the distance while planning and preparing for the future.
 I thought: what's so bad about thinking ten years ahead and saying to yourself that you'll be sober then?